 Photo by CraigMcPhotography/iStock / Getty Images

-My early career moves were from mowing yards to bagging groceries to driving a tractor to working in a gas station to pouring concrete.
+My early career moves were from mowing yards to bagging groceries to driving a tractor to pump gas to pouring concrete.
 Looking back, I learned the most from pouring concrete.

 I was the only one in my family of five kids to go on to postsecondary education directly out of high school.
-While I thought about college, knowing that I had to pay my way, I decided to go to a two year Vo-Tech school to be an Electronic Tech.
-Of the jobs I had to that point, fixing cars was the one that paid well and I enjoyed the most, so I could see myself as a TV Repairman.
+While I thought about college, knowing that I had to pay my way, I decided to attend a two-year Vo-Tech school to be an Electronic Tech.
+Of the jobs I had to that point, fixing cars was the one that paid well, and I enjoyed the most, so I could see myself as a TV Repairman.

 I left Macksville for Salina Area Vo-Tech.
 It was a great move on my part.
 I loved learning the theories of electronics and found that I was very good at breaking a problem down and repairing radios and TVs.
 Good enough, I won the Kansas Vocational Industrial Clubs of America (VICA) in electronics and competed at the National level both years.

-I moved to Dallas from Kansas once I graduated Vo-Tech because of my Uncle Ron, my dad's younger brother.
+I moved to Dallas from Kansas after graduating from Vo-Tech because of my Uncle Ron, my dad's younger brother.
 Uncle Ron took an interest in me.
 He told me that I had too much potential to stay in Kansas.
 Uncle Ron was someone to listen to.
-He came from my same background to reach the C level executive suite.
+He came from the same background as me and wanted to reach the C-level executive suite.
 I always thought it important to listen closely to his advice.
-Just as important was to not let him down.
+Just as important was not to let him down.

 Soon I was a Field Service Rep traveling the Southwest fixing electronic medical diagnostic equipment in hospitals.
-I loved the work of problem resolution along with the customer interaction and was really good at both.
+I loved the work of problem resolution and customer interaction and was good at both.

 Complete rebuild and carburetor kit.
 Started on the third pull.
 Mike Kephart